-Anger is a natural and intense emotion that we experience.
-It is often triggered by underlying feelings of frustration, perceived injustice or a threat.
-Sometimes anger can be a result of underlying feelings of hurt or even fear Anger is an important emotion, as it serves as a signal that there is an external threat that requires our attention.
-However, in some cases, anger can lead to violent and aggressive thoughts, due to various reasons.
-They are:
+Anger is a natural emotion often triggered by underlying feelings of frustration, perceived injustice or a threat.
+Sometimes anger can be a result of underlying feelings of hurt or even fear.
+Anger is also equally important, as it can signal danger, boundary violations, etc., and motivate us to take action.
+However, sometimes anger can lead to destructive and violent thoughts due to the following reasons:

 -